Euphorbia Polychroma [yoo-FOR-bee-uh, pol-ee-KROH-muh] is an herbaceous, perennial flowering Euphorbia plant species from the family Euphorbiaceae.

 Light & Temperature

 While the plant grows best in full sun, it also appreciates light afternoon shade in areas where summers are very hot.

-Do not keep the plant in full shade as it makes the clumps open up and lose their unique cushion shape.
+Do not keep the plant in full shade.
+Too much shade makes the clumps open up and lose their unique cushion clump-forming shape.